24 Ways to Make Money From Fishing (August 2026)

 Getting Started:

-- Film your regular fishing trips (no fancy equipment needed initially)
+- Film your regular fishing trips - no need for expensive equipment initially

-- Focus on one type of fishing to build authority (bass, saltwater, fly fishing)
+- Focus on one fishing type to build authority (bass, saltwater, fly fishing, ice fishing)

 Income Potential: $500-$10,000+ per month once established